 - b.
 Hit the "Room" level of detail to adjust to a lower level.
 "Streets" or "Neighborhood" is usually fine enough detail for Field Maps purposes. - c.
 Pan and zoom the map so that the black box includes all points up for sampling during your next hitch, then select download area. - d.
-This will begin the download process, but make sure the offline area has fully downloaded before leaving wifi.
+This will begin the download process, but make sure the offline area has fully downloaded before leaving WiFi.
 This can take a long time, so try and do this before other preparation tasks so you can let it download while you do other things. - 2.
-If you plan to visit multiple areas during one hitch that would be better downloaded as separate map areas, you can download an additional offline area by selecting the map you want from the main menu, then select the three dots in the upper right hand corner of the screen.
+If you plan to visit multiple areas during one hitch that would be better downloaded as separate map areas, you can download an additional offline area by selecting the map you want from the main menu, then select the three dots in the upper right-hand corner of the screen.
 The dropdown menu should show the same options as before including "Add Offline Area".

-Method 2: Create your own copy of the Field Map in AGOL or ArcGIS Companion, then download an offline area.
+Method 2: Create your own copy of the Field Map in AGOL, then download an offline area.

 - 1. In AGOL: - a.
-Open the Wetland Field Map, navigate to the "Content" panel on the left side.
+Open the Wetland Field Map, select the "Plots" layer on the left side and select the "filter" option on the right pane, "add new".